Building Multiple Access Channels with a Single Particle: Introduction

 This question can be pushed in a variety of different directions.
-In point-to-point communication, one very active line of research considers communication enhancements that can arise when a single quantum particle is subjected to different configurations of quantum communication devices \cite{Kristjansson-2019a}.
-For instance, non-classical effects can be generated when a particle is subjected to two noisy channels with indefinite causal order \cite{Ebler-2018a, Oreshkov-2012a, Goswami-2020, Chiribella-2018a}.
-It is also possible to explore the communication power of a single particle that travels through channels in a superposition of different trajectories or times \cite{Alastair-2018a, Chiribella-2019a, Kristjansson-2020a}.
+In point-to-point communication, one very active line of research considers communication enhancements that can arise when a single quantum particle is subjected to different configurations of quantum communication devices \cite{Kristjansson-2020a}.
+For instance, non-classical effects can be generated when a particle is subjected to two noisy channels with indefinite causal order \cite{Ebler-2018a,Goswami-2020,salek-2018,Procopio-2019,Procopio-2020, Chiribella-2021}.

+It is also possible to explore the communication power of a single particle that travels through channels in a superposition of different trajectories or times \cite{Alastair-2018a,Gisin-2005, Chiribella-2019a, Kristjansson-2020a}.
 In these strategies, the superposition in trajectories or causal order have to be determined by an extra control bit, and there are subtleties in interpreting precisely what types of enhancements are physically realizable \cite{Kristjansson-2020b}.
 In this paper, we adopt a more basic model in which quantum superpositions are limited to just the spatial path traveled by the particle and accessed by the different senders.
 The encoding of information is delocalized among the parties $(\msf{A}_1, \msf{A}_2,\cdots \msf{A}_N)$, and the encoding is assumed to be implemented at a definite moment in time.
 Yet even in this more familiar and simpler setting, operational advantages of using quantum versus classical MACs can be identified.

 Consider, for example, the task of quantum fingerprinting.
 In the two-party scheme, the goal of this task is for receiver $\msf{B}$ to decide whether or not $a_1=a_2$ based on some partial information sent from $\msf{A}_1$ and $\msf{A}_2$, which represents their ``fingerprints'' \cite{Buhrman-2001a}.
 While there are many variations to the problem, one version compares the task when $\msf{A}_1$ and $\msf{A}_2$ have pre-shared classical versus quantum correlations \cite{Horn-2005a, Massar-2005a, Horn-2005b}.
 As observed by Massar \cite{Massar-2005a}, a single quantum particle initially prepared in a spatial superposition state can be used for $\msf{B}$ to decide if $a_1=a_2$ when $a_1,a_2\in\{0,1\}$, a feat that is impossible with a single classical particle.
 In this example, parties $\msf{A}_1$ and $\msf{A}_2$ encode the parity of their bit values in the phase of the single-particle state.